 Alternatively, you can roast the butternut squash in the air fryer.

 Let the squash cool completely then transfer to the freezer until frozen solid.
 I store the cubed frozen butternut squash in silicone bags and grab it as needed for recipes.
+I personally love Stasher bags for this purpose.
+They’re incredibly durable and reduce the use of plastic.

 MILK – The milk for this squash smoothie can be any preferred variety.
 Dairy milk or any non-dairy milk will work so just choose what works for you.